“Money can’t buy me love,” the Beatles sang. But can greenbacks buy a measure of happiness?

 Take that remodeled bathroom, for example.
 At first, it’s a joy, but those positive feelings dwindle until the bathroom becomes ordinary and “completely fades into the background of one’s conscious experience," Lyubomirsky says.

-Furthermore, all those sparkling, new bath fixtures may heighten expectations and desires, creating a “lofty peak of presumption” that drives people to become dissatisfied and strive for more and more, Lyubomirsky says.
+All those sparkling, new bath fixtures may also heighten expectations and desires, creating a “lofty peak of presumption” that drives people to become dissatisfied and strive for more and more, Lyubomirsky says.
 “After one finishes remodeling one’s bathroom, the living room and bedroom now seem drab by comparison.
 People’s rising aspirations render rooms eyesores that were previously normal.”

 Now, no one is saying that money and spending play a negligible role in happiness.
 In fact, wealthy people have better nutrition and medical care, more meaningful work, and extra free time, Dunn says.

 “And yet, they aren’t that much happier than those who have less,” she writes with co-authors Daniel T. Gilbert and Timothy D. Wilson in an article to be published in the Journal of Consumer Psychology.
 The article’s title: “If Money Doesn’t Make You Happy, Then You Probably Aren’t Spending It Right.”

 So how can you spend your money to maximize happiness?
 Try these tips, experts say.